 On February 13, 2019, the Company granted 76,112 restricted stock unit awards to members of the Board of Directors and management which vest over a four-year period on a quarterly basis.
 The aggregate fair value of the restricted stock unit awards granted was estimated to be \$329 which is expensed using the straight-line method over a four-year period.
-The Company recorded \$63 as general and administrative expense in the accompanying condensed consolidated statement of comprehensive loss for the three months ended March 31, 2019 in relation to the 241,112 restricted stock units issued to date.
+The Company recorded \$72 and \$135 as general and administrative expense in the accompanying condensed consolidated statement of comprehensive loss for the three and six months ended June 30, 2019, respectively, in relation to the 241,112 restricted stock unit is issued to date.